- Mobile users are projected to spend about $156.5 billion on mobile app marketplaces in 2022, incentivizing businesses to develop apps.

 Mobile apps have gained traction as retail and marketing tools.
 As apps for smartphones and tablets proliferate – App Annie predicts the consumer spend in app marketplaces will reach $156.5 billion in 2022 – apps are increasingly appealing to small local businesses.

 Bars, restaurants, flower shops, hairdressers, medical professionals, and community-based goods and services of all types are using apps to improve the customer experience.
 But does every business need an app?
 If you’re thinking about investing time and money into app creation, we’ll break down the factors you need to consider.

 How to know if you need an app

 Mobile devices’ popularity is skyrocketing, and people spend a vast amount of time interacting with mobile apps on their smartphones and tablets.
 According to Pew Research, about 97% of Americans own some kind of cellphone, while 85% own a smartphone.
 Across the country, hands are busy tapping away on mobile apps, which account for 88% of the time spent on digital media for U.S. residents over 18, according to a report by eMarketer.

-That's a lot of people.
-The question is not whether your company can benefit from having a native mobile app, but under what circumstances it is practical to develop and maintain an app, infusing it with fresh content and compelling features that keep customers coming back.
+The question isn’t whether or not your company can benefit from its own mobile app, but under what circumstances is it practical to develop and maintain an app, consistently infusing it with fresh content and compelling features that keep customers coming back?

-Here's what you need to consider as you make your decision to app or not to app.
+Here are some factors to consider before deciding to app or not to app.

 What is your goal?

-A well-designed app makes all relevant information and services available in a minimal number of taps.
-If your app doesn’t make life easier and enhance value for your customers or clients, then you’re doing it wrong.
+Key takeaway: A well-designed app makes all relevant information and services available in a minimal number of taps.
+If your app doesn’t make life easier and enhance value for your customers, you’re doing it wrong.

 Who are your customers?